 All pERC members have experience with and a good understanding of issues related to cancer diagnosis, treatment, and care.
-Each member must also comply with pCODR's conflict of interest and confidentiality requirements, and code of conduct.
+Each member must also comply with CADTH's conflict of interest, confidentiality requirements, and code of conduct.
 Professional members of pERC are drawn from the fields of medicine, pharmacy, pharmacology, or health economics.
-Patient members are selected because of their personal knowledge of, experience with, and understanding of issues related to cancer and its management, among other qualifications. pERC has up to 16 voting members including the two patient members.
-An alternate patient member is available to ensure that there are always two patient members available to take part in an assessment.
+Patient members are selected because of their personal knowledge of, experience with, and understanding of issues related to cancer and its management, among other qualifications. pERC has up to 17 voting members including the three patient members.

 - Dr. Kelvin Chan, Economist | Bio | COI